geodezyx.time_series package

 - aleapt()

-Method to get a random Point in the TimeSeries
+Get a random Point from the TimeSeries.

 - Return type: